mwittrien/BetterDiscordAddons/README.md

  - [Notification Sounds](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/NotificationSounds) - Rings a sound when someone writes you a DM or when someones mentions you in a server.
  - [Old Title Bar](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/OldTitleBar) - Reverts the title bar back to its former self.
  - [Personal Pins](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/PersonalPins) - Similar to normal pins.
 Lets you save messages as notes for yourself.
- - [Plugin Repo](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/PluginRepo) - Allows you to preview all plugins from the pluginrepo and download them on the fly.
+ - [Plugin Repo](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/PluginRepo) - Allows you to look at all plugins from the plugin repo and download them on the fly.
  - [Read All Notifications Button](https://github.com/mwittrien/BetterDiscordAddons/blob/master/Plugins/ReadAllNotificationsButton) - Adds a little button at the top of your serverlist that enables you to clear all mentions and messagesnotifications at once.
  - [Reverse Image Search](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ReverseImageSearch) - Adds the option to reverse image search images in discord via several engines.
  - [Send Large Messages](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/SendLargeMessages) - Opens a popout when your message is too large, which allows you to automatically send the message in several smaller messages.
  - [Server Hider](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ServerHider) - Adds two options on your server context menu to hide servers in your server list.
  - [Server Folders](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ServerFolders) - Adds the option to create pseudo folders that, click the folder to hide/display all folders between two folders.
 Easily gets broken by moving server icons.
  - [Show Hidden Channels](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ShowHiddenChannels) - Displays all hidden channels that can't be accessed due to role restrictions in a new category.
- - [Theme Repo](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ThemeRepo) - Allows you to preview all themes from the themerepo and download them on the fly.
+ - [Theme Repo](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ThemeRepo) - Allows you to preview all themes from the theme repo and download them on the fly.
  - [Top Role Everywhere](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/TopRoleEverywhere) - Adds the highest role of a user as a tag.
  - [Write UpperCase](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/WriteUpperCase) - Changes the input in the textarea to uppercase.